FAQs for GCFT/SCFT Volunteers

 - How do I know if there is a volunteer in my area?

 GCFT/SCFT are nationwide programs.
 We operate in all 50 states.
 You must register with the program before a volunteer match can be determined.
 Volunteer matches are based on zip code and services requested.
 If we have an available volunteer in your area, the name of the volunteer and their email and phone number will appear on your computer screen.
 If we don’t currently have an available volunteer, we’ll alert you via email once one becomes available.
-New volunteers sign up every day.
+Once matched with a volunteer, it is the military family’s responsibility to contact the volunteer and make arrangements for service.

 - How long does the service last?